 The primary applicant must be a member of APA Division 45.
 Applicants may submit only one application per deadline.
-Primary applicants may be students or doctoral-level professionals.
+Primary applicants must be doctoral-level professionals.

 The Application Should Include:

-- A cover sheet with primary investigator’s and all co-investigator’s names, addressed, phone numbers, e-mail addresses and title of the proposal.
+- A cover sheet with the primary investigator’s and all co-investigator’s names, addresses, phone numbers, email addresses and title of the proposal.

 - An abstract of 100 words or less summarizing the proposed research.

-- Budget justification (no longer than 1 page)
+- Budget and Budget justification (no longer than 1 page)

 - Brief CVs of all investigators (no longer than 5 pages each)